Mitigating Dataset Harms Requires Stewardship: Lessons from 1000 Papers: Recommendations

 \paragraph{Encourage standard dataset management and citation practices.}

-PCs should consider imposing standardized dataset management and citation requirements.
-This can include requiring dataset creators to upload their dataset and supporting documentation to a public data repository.
-Detailed guidelines on effective dataset management and citation practices can be found in \cite{Wilkinson2016TheFG}.
-The role of PCs is particularly important for dataset management and citation, as these practices benefit from community-wide adoption of standards.
+PCs should consider standardized dataset management and citation requirements, such as requiring dataset creators to upload their dataset and supporting documentation to a public data repository.
+Guidelines on effective dataset management and citation practices can be found in \cite{Wilkinson2016TheFG}.
+The role of PCs is particularly important for dataset management and citation, as these practices benefit from community-wide adoption.

 \paragraph{Introduce a dataset-specific track.} NeurIPS now includes a track specifically for datasets.
 The introduction of such tracks facilitates more careful and tailored ethics reviews for datasets.
-The journal Scientific Data is devoted entirely to describing datasets.
+The journal \emph{Scientific Data} is devoted entirely to describing datasets.

 \paragraph {Allow advance review of datasets and publications.} We tentatively recommend that conferences can allow researchers to submit proposals for datasets prior to creation.
 By receiving preliminary feedback, researchers can be more confident that their dataset both will be valued and will pass initial ethics reviews.
-This mirrors the concept of ``registered reports'' in which a proposed study is peer reviewed before it is undertaken and provisionally accepted for publication {\em before} the outcomes are known, as a way to counter publication biases.
+This mirrors the concept of ``registered reports'' \cite{registered_reports}, in which a proposed study is peer reviewed before it is undertaken and provisionally accepted for publication {\em before} the outcomes are known, as a way to counter publication biases.